-The WQFA is authorized to issue revenue bonds subject to approval of the State Board of Public Works and Secretary of the Maryland Department of the Environment.
-Bonds issued by the WQFA do not constitute a debt or the full faith and credit pledge of the State or any political subdivision.
-The bonds are paid solely from WQFA revenues as pledged under the bond indenture for each of the above Funds.
+The MWIFA is authorized to issue revenue bonds subject to approval of the State Board of Public Works and Secretary of the Maryland Department of the Environment.
+Bonds issued by the MWIFA do not constitute a debt or the full faith and credit pledge of the State or any political subdivision.
+The bonds are paid solely from MWIFA revenues as pledged under the bond indenture for each of the above Funds.

 For additional information, please call (410) 537-3119.